-"Advances in Corpora of Legal English: Investigating variation in legal discourse", organized in the context of ICAME 38 (Annual Conference of the International Computer Archive of Modern and Medieval English), Charles University in Prague, 24 May 2017.
+The workshop "Advances in Corpora of Legal English: Investigating variation in legal discourse" was organised in the context of ICAME 38 (Annual Conference of the International Computer Archive of Modern and Medieval English), Charles University in Prague, 24 May 2017.

 2011-2012: Spanish Ministry of Education and Science; project HUM2007-60706.

 2014-2017: Spanish Ministry of Economy, Industry and Competitiveness, National Programme for Excellence in Scientific and Technical Research; projects FFI2014-51873-REDT and FFI2014-52188-P.